 Fly to Singapore, a thriving cosmopolitan city that’s brimming with diversity, as well as a multiplicity of culture, language, arts and architecture.
 Enjoy a city tour and 360-degree views of Singapore from the Marina Bay Observation Deck.

 Go shopping at your leisure in the afternoon.
 (B/D)

 Explore the city on your own in the morning.
 Make sure you give Malaysia’s durians a taste.

-In the afternoon, we proceed to Gardens by the Bay and the luxurious Marina Bay Sands.
-Marvel at Singapore’s night beauty on a river cruise.
+In the afternoon, we proceed to Gardens by the Bay and Marian Bay Sands.
+Marvel at Singapore’s beauty on a river cruise.
 Next, stop at the Merlion Park.
-Do not miss out this picture-taking opportunity with the Merlion, a mythological creature that is part lion and part fish.
-Esplanade – Theatres on the Bay – is a performing arts center located in Downtown Core near the mouth of the Singapore River.
+Do not miss out this picture-taking opportunity with the Merlion, a mythological creature that is half lion and half fish.
+Esplanade – Theatres on the Bay is a performing arts center located in Downtown Core near the mouth of the Singapore River.
 Your farewell dinner is served tonight.
 (B/D)

 Fly back to Los Angeles with Singapore Airlines.
 (B)